LSmyrnaios/PublicationsRetriever/README.md

 ```
 <br/>

-In case no IDs are available to be used in the input, the user should provide a "*.csv*"/"*.tsv*" file containing just urls (one url per line)
+In case no IDs are available to be used in the input, the user should provide a file containing just urls (one url per line)
-and specify that wishes to process a data-set with no IDs, by changing the "**LoaderAndChecker.useIdUrlPairs**"-variable to "*false*".
+and specify that wishes to process a data-set with no IDs, by changing the "**util.url.LoaderAndChecker.useIdUrlPairs**"-variable to "*false*".
 <br/>
 <br/>

 **Disclaimers**:
-- This program was designed to be used with distributed execution, thus it was developed as a single-thread program.
-(You may give a different starting-number for the docFiles in each instance.)<br/>
+- This program was designed to be used with distributed execution on multiple single-core Virtual Machines, thus it was developed as a single-thread program.
+If you also want to run it with distribution, you may give a different starting-number for the docFiles in each instance (see the run-instructions below).<br/>
 - Keep in mind that it's best to run the program for a small set of urls (a few hundred maybe) at first,
-    in order to see how it's operating and which parameters work best for you (url-timeouts, domainsBlocking ect.).
+    in order to see which parameters work best for you (url-timeouts, domainsBlocking ect.).
 - Please note that **DocUrlsRetriever** is currently in **beta**, so you may encounter some issues.<br/>
 <br/>